GoGoDuck912/Self-Correction-Human-Parsing/README.md

 ## Pretrained models

-The easist way to get started is to use our pretrained SCHP models on your own images to extract human parsing representation.
-Here we provided pretrained models on three popular datasets.
-Theses three datasets have different label system, you can choose the best one fit on your own task.
+The easist way to get started is to use our trained SCHP models on your own images to extract human parsing representations.
+Here we provided trained models on three popular datasets.
+Theses three datasets have different label system, you can choose the best one to fit on your own task.

 **LIP** ([exp-schp-201908261155-lip.pth](https://drive.google.com/file/d/1ZrTiadzAOM332d896fw7JZQ2lWALedDB/view?usp=sharing))